Bourton-on-the-Water > Sep 2021+

 And the real fleshpots.

 Not all of the retail is given over to the frivolous and unnecessary with the occasional outlet selling things that people might actually need.
-That includes everybody's favourite, a good ol'-fashioned hardware store that's family run, hopefully.
+That includes everybody's favourite, a good old-fashioned hardware store that's family run, hopefully.

 Bob loves these places, it's thought to be the smell, which is that of grandad's shed, and could easily spend an hour inside although there's often an obligation to buy a small bag of screws or some shoelaces.
 Today it was some duct tape to fasten that flappy front mud flap although a full roll wasn't really necessary.

 With no time to hire a cycle, there's more of the miniature at the Bourton Model Railway Exhibition but that's closed today and now permanently so, shame, but it's a reminder of the model village and something that's just been realised to be missing there.
-No, it's not the model of the model of the model village in the, well, you get the idea, but something on a grander scale.

 Land is at a premium in these parts, you see, and to include an accurate, scaled representation of their giant car park, they'd have to find another half-a-football pitch from somewhere for that!